 Full 12-digits range (000000000000-999999999999)

-Full range of letters (3467ACDEFGHJKMNPQRTUXY).
+Full range of symbols (3467ACDEFGHJKMNPQRTUXY).
 Often used as a default WPA password for ISP specific routers: ROSTELECOM_XXXX, SAGEMCOM_XXXX.

 TP-LINK EasySetupAssistant default passwords.
 Often used as a default WPA password for ISP specific routers: TP-LINK_XXXXXX.